Jackbui96/jackbui96.github.io/_site/index.md

 ---

 ## Introduction
-My name is Nguyen Bui, and I’m a recent software engineering graduate from San Jose State University.
-I am currently working as a Software Engineering Intern at OmniPreSense.
-I am most experienced in developing Android apps, but I am open to learning new technologies and not afraid to try new things.
+Hello and welcome,

+I am a passionate Software Engineer with 5 years of experience developing mobile apps.
+I always aim to deliver products that can be scalable and easy to maintain by applying SOLID principles.
+I am quick to learn new technologies and can tackle any problems delicately with minimal help or supervision.
+I am currently open to new opportunities to expand my knowledge and gain new hands-on experience.

 You can discover my projects by following the link.